-Your CM system can be configured to allow CM.Track access only for specific customer groups.
-In this case, the CM.Track login data fields may only be available in some of the customer groups.
+Your CM system can be configured to allow CM/Track access only for specific customer groups.
+In this case, the CM/Track login data fields may only be available in some of the customer groups.

 Contact

 @ Last name Last name First name First name

 E-mail E-mail Phone Phone

-- VIP?
+VIP?

-CM.Track Login (LDAP) CM.Track Login (LDAP) CM.Track Password •••
+CM/Track Login CM/Track Login CM/Track Password •••

-2 Track user •
+2 Track user -

 Create

-Figure 91: Data fields for CM.
-Track
+Figure 97: Data fields for CM/Track

-The Track user field is always visible, also if CM.Track is not active in your system or not configured for the current customer group.
+The Track user field might be visible, although CM/Track is not active in your system or not configured for the current customer group.
 In this case, you can simply ignore the field.